buhrmi/buhrmi/README.md

 ## Hello Wanderer 👋

 Welcome to my GitHub profile.
-I hope you're having a great time.
+I'm a web developer, who does [weird things](https://youtu.be/lFtz99Y7_nM) from time to time.
+I hope you're having a great day.

 ## Current projects